 A. Play off people’s passion and strengths

 Connect with people based on what you know or are willing to learn about them, their interests and needs.
 When reaching out to people who are not part of a church, know them or their situations well enough to share how being a part of a faith community might enhance their lives.
-For example:

 - Kim likes to do good deeds and be active.
 Consider inviting her to a church, community or global mission project where she will meet other service-minded people.
 An invitation to worship might follow later.